Mata Tirtha Snan (Mother's Day)

 Gunla is a sacred month dedicated to Lord Buddha.
-This festival commemorates the auspicious "rains retreat" when the Buddha, over 2,500 years ago, led his close disciples into solitary meditation and preached to them the essence of his principles.
+This festival commemorates the auspicious rains retreat when the Buddha, over 2,500 years ago, led his close disciples into solitary meditation and preached to them the essence of his principles.

 Teachers come second (after the gods) in the Hindu hierarchy of respect.
-The full moon day of the month June/July is set aside for students to pay homage to their teachers and receive blessings from them in return.
+The full moon day of the month of June/July is set aside for students to pay homage to their teachers and receive blessings from them in return.
 At a place called Vyas on the Kathmandu-Pokhara highway, special worship is performed to Maharishi Vyas, the saint who wrote the great Hindu epic, Mahabharat.
 For Buddhists, the occasion (Dilla Punhi) is sacred as the day when the Buddha-to-be entered the womb of Queen Mayadevi.
 Religious functions are held at monasteries and temples to commemorate the event.

-Lhosar is the Tibetan New Year which falls on February/March.
+Lhosar is the Tibetan New Year which falls in February/March.
 This festival is mast impressively observed by all the Tibetan-speaking populations.
 They organize folk songs and dances on this occasion.
 These dances can be seen in Khumbu, Helambu and other northern regions of Nepal and also at Boudhanath in Kathmandu.

-Rato Macchendranath Jatra:
+Rato Macchendranath Jatra

 (Begins on the full moon day of Baisakh)This is the longest as well as the most important festival of Patan.
 It begins with several days of ceremonies and the fabrication of a wooden-wheeled chariot at Pulchowk, near the Ashoka Stupa.